TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Conceptual Design/Conceptual Design.md

     and read their vitals.
     The powerline and the individual are in a clear field with no wind on a clear day.

-Our acting customer, Mr. Christopher Johnson, has asked us to introduce more variations to the test scenario for our drone system to adapt to.
-We will also test for when there is limited visibility (fog or smoke) and when there is wind (some range on the Beaufort Scale).
+The acting customer, Mr. Christopher Johnson, has requested the introduction of additional variations to the test scenario to assess the adaptability of the drone system.
+These variations include conditions of limited visibility, such as fog or smoke, and the presence of wind within a defined range on the Beaufort scale.

-Since we are inheriting this project from our Fall 24 predecessors, the specifications have not changed.
-This project does not have many constraints.
-The following list describes the constraints as well as reasoning and reference numbers for each constraint.
+Since the project is inherited from the Fall 2024 Capstone team, the core specifications remain unchanged.
+The project operates under a limited set of constraints, which are detailed below along with their respective reasoning and reference standards:

 1. The drone SHALL be user-friendly.